-Queering social perception: The effect of binary measurments on categorization and perception of binary gender (Extremely provisional title)
+Queering social perception: The effect of binary measurments on categorization and perception of binary gender ( provisional title)

 Overview & theoretical background

 Psychological research is coming to terms with something that has long been taken for granted in LGBTQ+ communities, namely that sex and gender are complicated multifaceted categories which cannot be summarised as a simple binary consisting of women and men.
 The consequences of this long-held misconception are only now being explored.
 We’ve seen how limited categories have restricted responses to surveys, and been bad for people answering questions about themselves.
 Relatively less work has looked at the consequences of restrictive categories for the categorization of others.
 Here, I propose a study to do just that, from a queer perspective.